rodricios/eatiht/README.md

 Please refer to the issues for notes on possible bugs, improvements, etc.

 Check out eatiht's [new website](http://rodricios.github.io/eatiht/) where I walk through each step in the original algorithm!
-It's virtually pain-free.

 New writeup will be coming soon!

 ###What people have been saying